strues/retinajs/README.md

 2. Automatically swapping out background image URLs in inline styles.
 3. Manually specifying the location of a high-res image variant (works for `src` attributes and inline styles).
 4. Automatically creating media queries for CSS background images.
+5. only load image once for elememnts that have attribute: `data-rjs-src` and `src` is empty

 #### Img Tags